SUDEP in epilepsy

 Why does SUDEP in epilepsy happen?

-Right now, doctors still don't know why SUDEP in epilepsy happens, and more research is needed.
-However, there are a number of theories:
+Right now, there is still not enough definitive evidence to explain why SUDEP in epilepsy happens, and more research is needed.
+It may be caused by a combination of things.

 • Breathing problems

 When people have seizures, it may stop them from breathing like normal.
-This can lead to dangerously low levels of oxygen in their bloodstream.
+This may lead to dangerously low levels of oxygen in their bloodstream.

 • Heart problems

-Seizures may cause people to have unusual heart rhythms.
-That could mean they have a heart attack.
+Seizures may cause people to have unusual heart rhythms, which may mean their hearts stop working.

 • Suffocation

-Because we don't know exactly why SUDEP happens, it is difficult to be specific about warning signs.
+Because scientists don't know exactly why SUDEP happens, it is not really possible to identify specific warning signs.
 However, researchers have attempted to list possible ‘red flags’ by studying case histories of people who passed away from SUDEP.
-These include:
+These may include:

-• An increase in the number of tonic clonic seizures in the previous year
+• An increase in the number of seizures in the previous year (an increase in generalized tonic clonic seizures is particularly associated with SUDEP)

 • Having drug resistant epilepsy, which is when seizures continue happening despite you trying two or more anti epilepsy medications